 As a charitable organisation we work to ensure the sustainability of the Centre’s mission, values, core activities and staff through robust governance, fund raising, financial management and ensuring the resilience and well-being of our staff and associates.

-A world without the devastating effects of depression; where mindfulness enables greater understanding, compassion, wisdom and responsiveness.
+A world where mindfulness enables greater awareness, understanding, compassion, wisdom and responsiveness.

 Our mission is to reduce suffering and improve well-being across all generations through the practice of mindfulness.
 We work actively to make the benefits of mindfulness attainable for all who might benefit.

 Science and research expand knowledge by innovating, testing and investigating new ideas.
 Our research is focused on preventing depression and realising human potential across the lifespan.

 To embody mindfulness and compassion in all that we do, internally and externally; practising the change we would like to see.

 Committed to making mindfulness and mindfulness-based cognitive therapy inclusive and accessible to all (with consideration for ethnicity, culture, sexual orientation, gender, socio-economic status, religion, age and ability).